 Rising Antimicrobial Resistance (AMR)

 The increasing prevalence of antimicrobial resistance poses a major challenge to the efficacy of animal disinfectants.
-As per the European Food Safety Authority, AMR is responsible for over 33,000 deaths annually in the EU, and the misuse of disinfectants contributes to the problem.
-Improper usage or overuse of disinfectants in livestock farming can lead to resistant strains of bacteria and diminish the effectiveness of biosecurity measures.
-This issue compels manufacturers to invest in advanced formulations and increasing production costs and complicating regulatory compliance, which are challenging the further expansion of the market in this region.
+The European Food Safety Authority highlights that AMR is responsible for over 33,000 deaths annually in the EU, with misuse of disinfectants contributing to the problem.
+Improper usage or overuse of disinfectants in livestock farming can lead to resistant strains of bacteria, diminishing the effectiveness of biosecurity measures.
+This issue compels manufacturers to invest in advanced formulations, increasing production costs and complicating regulatory compliance, further affecting market dynamics.

 Lack of Awareness and Training Among Farmers

 Limited awareness and inadequate training on the proper use of disinfectants among farmers create barriers to effective implementation.
-According to the European Centre for Disease Prevention and Control, many small and medium-sized farms lack access to updated biosecurity practices.
-This knowledge gap leads to inconsistent application of disinfectants and reducing their effectiveness in disease prevention.
-Additionally, as per the Eurostat reports, more than 85% of EU farms are small-scale operations, where resource constraints often limit investments in farmer education and training programs.
-This lack of awareness and technical support hampers the optimal utilization of disinfectants and is affecting their potential market growth.
+The European Centre for Disease Prevention and Control notes that many small and medium-sized farms lack access to updated biosecurity practices.
+This knowledge gap leads to inconsistent application of disinfectants, reducing their effectiveness in disease prevention.
+This lack of awareness and technical support hampers the optimal utilization of disinfectants, affecting their potential market growth.

 SEGMENTAL ANALYSIS